Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/decorators.md

 ### `@armCommonTypesVersion` {#@Azure.ResourceManager.armCommonTypesVersion}

-This decorator is used either on a namespace or a version enum value to indicate the version of the ARM common-types to use for refs in emitted Swagger files.
+This decorator is used either on a namespace or a version enum value to indicate the version of the Azure Resource Manager common-types to use for refs in emitted Swagger files.

 ```typespec
 @Azure.ResourceManager.armCommonTypesVersion(version: valueof string | EnumMember)